MicrosoftDocs/altspace-vr/altspace-vr/tutorials/web-projector-streaming.md

 1. Open a tab in your Edge browser and navigate to the media you'd like to share.
 2. Set up your window so you're ready to share.
 (Note: your whole browser window will be projected in-world)
 3. Locate the newly installed extension (which is displayed as an AltspaceVR icon near your URL bar in your browser).
 Select AltspaceVR.
-You will be prompted to log into your account. (*Note: It is important that you log into the same account you will use to set up your Web Projector.)
+You'll be prompted to log into your account. (*Note: It's important that you log into the same account you'll use to set up your Web Projector.)
 4. Once you're logged in, you should see the extension screen offer you a "Start Streaming" option.
-Click it.
+Select it.

 ## Projecting your browser in-world